Excel SUMPRODUCT Function

 - array2 - [optional] The second array or range to multiply, then add.

-The SUMPRODUCT function works with arrays, but it doesn't require the normal array syntax (Ctrl + Shift + Enter) to enter.
-The purpose of the SUMPRODUCT function is to multiply, then sum, arrays.
+The SUMPRODUCT function multiplies arrays together and returns the sum of products.
 If only one array is supplied, SUMPRODUCT will simply sum the items in the array.
-Up to 30 arrays can be supplied.
+Up to 30 ranges or arrays can be supplied.

 When you first encounter SUMPRODUCT, it may seem boring, complex, and even pointless.
 But SUMPRODUCT is an amazingly versatile function with many uses.
-Because it will handle arrays gracefully and without complaint, you can use it to process ranges of cells in clever, elegant ways (see links to formula examples on this page).
+Because it will handle arrays gracefully, you can use it to process ranges of cells in clever, elegant ways.

 SUMPRODUCT for conditional sums and counts